 3. Move Assets From Your Employer’s Plan

 Third, you must move the assets from an employer-sponsored retirement account into a taxable portfolio.
-To claim the tax benefits of a net unrealized appreciation, you cannot move your assets from one tax-advantaged account into another.
-So, for example, you cannot roll these stocks over into a new 401(k) or an IRA.
-You must place them in an ordinary investment portfolio.
+To claim the tax benefits of net unrealized appreciation, you cannot move your assets from one tax-advantaged account into another.
+So, for example, you cannot roll these shares over to a new 401(k) or an IRA and preserve the NUA treatment.
+You must place them in an ordinary investment portfolio or cash them out. .
 As we wrote on the subject:

 4. Pay Income Taxes